Anoeta Stadium: 2015 project

 Depending on any issues and delays encountered, it was reported that the construction work could lead to Real Sociedad playing some matches in Bilbao or elsewhere at some point during the period.

 The first phase of reconstruction (involving the removal of the track and insertion of lower rows of seats on the side stands, and a completely new south end stand) concluded just after the start of the 2018–19 La Liga season, requiring the club to play their first three fixtures away from home, before hosting FC Barcelona on the fourth matchday (15 September 2018).
 Over 3,000 additional members were admitted to the club due to the increase in capacity offered by the remodelled stadium.
 The second phase of work on the new north end stand was expected to be completed over the course of that season.

 Real Sociedad played away from home for each of the first three rounds of the 2019–20 La Liga campaign to allow the stadium rebuild to move to completion.
-It was announced that the first match at Anoeta – or the Reale Arena to use its new sponsored title – with all seats in place, a capacity quoted as 40,177 (though with work still ongoing in other areas of the construction) would be between the home side and Atlético Madrid on Saturday 14 September 2019, almost exactly a year after the first new stand was opened.
-Real won 2–0, with the official attendance given as 33,374, greater than the old maximum for Anoeta (and that of Atoxta) and therefore a club record, but some way short of the new capacity.
+It was announced that the first match at Anoeta – or the Reale Arena to use its new sponsored title – with all seats in place, a capacity quoted as 40,000 would be between the home side and Atlético Madrid on Saturday 14 September 2019, almost exactly a year after the first new stand was opened.
+Real won 2–0, with the official attendance given as 33,374, greater than the old maximum for Anoeta (and that of Atotxa) and therefore a club record, but some way short of the new capacity.
 Five months later, a Basque derby against Athletic Bilbao, a 2–1 win for the home side, set a new record of 36,730.

 The reforms have transformed the atmosphere inside the stadium, with the Aitor Zabaleta singing section acting as the main focal point.

 Following the reconstruction, the stadium was awarded the 2020 World Prix Versailles award in the Sports category.